isabella232/journeys.en/help/using/functions/functioninnextmonths.md

 # inNextMonths {#inNextMonths}

-Function defining if a given date or dateTime is between now and now + delta months.
+Returns true if a given date or dateTime is between now and now + delta months.

 ## Category